MicrosoftDocs/entra-docs/docs/external-id/customers/concept-native-authentication.md

 ---
 # Native authentication (preview)

 Microsoft Entra ID for customers' native authentication empowers you to take complete control over the design of the sign-in experience of your mobile applications.
-It allows you to craft stunning, pixel-perfect authentication screens that are seamlessly integrated into your apps, rather than having to rely on browser-based solutions.
+It allows you to craft stunning, pixel-perfect authentication screens that are seamlessly integrated into your apps, rather than relying on browser-based solutions.

 In the standard, browser-delegated mobile app sign-in process, users often experience a disruptive jump during authentication.
-They're taken to a system browser for authentication only to be redirected back to the app when the sign-in is complete.
+They're taken to a browser for authentication and then redirected back to the app when the sign-in is complete.
 This leads to a diluted experience and branding can be compromised.
-While browser-delegated methods can reduce attack vectors and support single sign-on (SSO), it suffers from UI customization and user experience is poor.
+While browser-delegated methods can reduce attack vectors and support single sign-on (SSO), they suffer from limited UI customization and poor user experience.

 Native authentication is the solution for app developers looking for solutions that give them full control over the user interface and experience.